ylsdamxssjxxdd/eva/README_en.md

 - BODY_PACK: Flag indicating whether packaging is required.
 If enabled, all components will be packaged as a self extracting program in Windows, and all components will be packaged as an AppImage file in Linux
 - GGML_CUDA: Flag indicating whether cuda acceleration needs to be enabled
 - GGML_VULKAN: Flag indicating whether vulkan acceleration needs to be enabled
-- BODY_32BIT: Flag for compiling to 32-bit program

 ## DATE template
 - In chat mode, eva uses the same set of prompt template (DATE template) for all models.
 The overall structure is: system prompt + input prefix + user input + input suffix